This is a very simple poker lesson:

-Many people make the mistake of building large pots with one-pair hands, only to eventually fold when the pot begins to get big.
+Simple, yeah?
+A lot of beginner poker players make the mistake of building large pots with one-pair hands only to eventually fold when the pot gets big.

-As an alternate strategy, I'll show you how to keep the pots small when you have a weakish hand and how to build big pots with your big hands, so you can avoid hands like the one in the following example:
+Here's how you can keep pots small when you have a weak-ish hand and build big pots with your big hands.

 The river comes 6♠.
 Your opponent bets $100 into you.

 This hand is ugly.
 You have a strong hand and your opponent is showing massive strength on the river.
 Both folding and calling are bad here.